jbequ5/SAGE-Enigma-Subnet/Subsystems/Economics.md

 7. Route to Sage Marketplace for monetization or direct sponsor delivery.

 **Contribution Tracking and Rewards**:
-Every upgraded artifact credits original contributors through immutable provenance and the ContributionScore formula.
+Every upgraded artifact credits original contributors through immutable provenance and the ContributionScore formula (see core-mechanics.md).
 Participants see exactly how their fragments helped generate economic value and receive fair rewards proportional to their contribution.
 This transparent mechanism makes honest participation directly tied to marketplace revenue and landed proposals.

 ## Sage Marketplace Design and Mechanics
-The Sage Marketplace is the authorized, on-chain-enabled monetization channel for upgraded SAGE outputs.
-It is designed to be transparent, fair, and attractive to both buyers (sponsors, companies, researchers) and sellers (the community).
+The Sage Marketplace is the authorized, transparent monetization channel for upgraded SAGE outputs.
+It is designed to be professional, trustworthy, and attractive to both buyers (sponsors, companies, researchers) and the community.

 **Key Mechanics**:
-- **Listing Process**: Upgraded artifacts are automatically listed after validation.
-Listings include full provenance, performance metrics (EFS impact, verifier pass rate), contributor credits, and expected ROI projections.
-Creators can set pricing (fixed, auction, or subscription) or opt for direct sponsor negotiation.
+- **Listing Process**: Upgraded artifacts are automatically proposed for listing after validation.
+Each listing includes full provenance chain, performance metrics (EFS impact, verifier pass rate, historical usage), contributor credits, and projected ROI.
+Creators can set pricing (fixed price, auction, subscription, or custom sponsor deal) or opt for direct negotiation.
-- **Buying Process**: Buyers browse a clean dashboard with searchable categories, performance filters, and provenance transparency.
-Purchases can be made with TAO or fiat rails (via integrated payment providers).
-Smart contracts handle automatic revenue distribution.
-- **Revenue Distribution**: Revenue is split transparently: a percentage goes to original contributors (proportional to ContributionScore), a portion funds larger subnet prize pools, a small governance fee supports platform maintenance, and the remainder can be directed to specific community initiatives or sponsor co-creation funds.
-- **Governance and Transparency**: All listings, purchases, and distributions are logged on-chain where possible.
-Buyers receive full audit trails and performance guarantees.
-Contributors can track exactly how their fragments contributed to revenue.
+- **Buyer Journey**: Clean dashboard with searchable categories (Quantum, Battery, Optimization, Security, Education, etc.), advanced filters (EFS threshold, domain match, price range), provenance transparency, and one-click purchase.
+Buyers receive immediate access to downloadable packages and usage analytics.
+- **Pricing Models**: Fixed one-time purchase, recurring subscription (ideal for tools/curricula), performance-based (revenue share on downstream value), or custom enterprise deals.
+- **Guarantees & Performance Reporting**: All purchases include verifiable test suites, usage tracking, and refund/revision clauses if promised EFS impact is not met in sponsor validation.
+Post-purchase dashboards show real-world performance metrics.
+- **Revenue Distribution**: Revenue is split transparently and automatically:
+  - Percentage to original contributors (proportional to ContributionScore)
+  - Portion to larger subnet prize pools
+  - Small governance fee for platform maintenance
+  - Remainder can support community initiatives or sponsor co-creation funds
-- **Tiered Access**: High-value or early-access listings are available only to high-contribution users or verified sponsors, protecting premium intelligence while rewarding participation.
+- **Governance and Transparency**: All listings, purchases, and distributions are auditable.
+High-value or early-access listings are restricted to high-contribution users or verified sponsors.

 **Why it works**: The Marketplace turns collective intelligence into a self-sustaining revenue engine that directly funds the flywheel while providing sponsors with measurable ROI and the community with clear economic incentives.

 ## Business Proposals Workflow
-Business proposals are a flagship product of the Economic Subsystem — high-value, verifiable sponsor deliverables that advance roadmaps and generate revenue.
+Business proposals are a flagship product — high-value, verifiable sponsor deliverables that advance roadmaps and generate revenue.

 **Workflow**:
 1. A miner or the system generates a raw proposal artifact during an EM run.